-- Ensuring a good balance between the number of spoken utterances per turn by the parent and by the child. - Following the child's initiative as far as possible with attention and supportive language. - Primarily asking forced-choice or closed questions instead of questions in an open form, if the child tends to stutter more when answering open questions. - Frequently recasting the child's sentences in the form of a statement, with sometimes the addition of an extra, relevant remark.
+- Ensuring a good balance between the number of spoken utterances per turn by the parent and by the child. - Following the child's initiative as far as possible with attention and supportive language. - Primarily asking forced-choice or closed questions instead of questions in an open form, if the child is found to stutter more when answering open questions. - Frequently recasting the child's sentences in the form of a statement, with sometimes the addition of an extra, relevant remark.
 (Child: "I want to pat the dog."
 Parent: "Oh, yes, pat the dog.
 You like the dog.")
 The parent should always try to do this if the utterance is ungrammatical, calmly and in an objective tone of voice, without explicitly correcting the child ("I choosed the girl".
 "OK, you chose the girl."). - Not explicitly asking the child to repeat a phrase that he is not yet able to pronounce correctly. - Modelling not always being able to think of the right name for something, and then describing it ("A kind of horse with stripes"), so that the child feels less pressured in finding the right word for something correctly and fast. - Spending several sentences on a piece of information in the conversation ('lexical redundancy').
 The child is exposed to the same word in different contexts, which will promote storage of both its form and content.
 This will also reduce the information density of the conversation, which in turn means that the demands on the child's processing capacity are reduced.
 Something similar also applies in respect of sentence structure ('grammatical redundancy).
 Consciously making minimal changes to the sentences, demands less processing on the part of the child.
 Moreover, it is easier for the child to imitate a recurrent structure.
 Note: The child is exposed to the verbal information repeatedly and in a slightly varied form, without asking the child to do the same. - Recognising the need for "less talking" in certain situations.
-On days when the stutter is severe, activities may be sought that require little to no talking, such as activity games, puzzles, colouring, playing with clay, bicycling, cutting with scissors, listening to music.
-The parent learns that giving attention and language (talking) are not necessarily inextricably linked. - If the child makes no natural pauses, the parent can offer a stop sign and summarise in 2-3 words what he or she heard, before given the child the opportunity to continue.
+On days when the stuttering is (clearly) happening more than usual, activities may be sought that require little to no talking, such as activity games, puzzles, colouring, playing with clay, bicycling, cutting with scissors, listening to music without giving the child the impression that he should talk less.
+Thus the parent learns that giving attention and language (talking) are not necessarily inextricably linked. - If the child makes no natural pauses, the parent can offer a stop sign and summarise in 2-3 words what he or she heard, before given the child the opportunity to continue.